Meet Maisie Smith – Strictly Come Dancing contestant and EastEnders star

 She said: “People definitely have high expectations of me now, so I feel they’re going to nitpick.
 If I make the slightest mistake, the judges will point it out.”

-Head judge Shirley Ballas has even warned Maisie to keep her feet on the ground, telling The Sun: “I know she won the [2019 Children in Need Strictly] special but if I was Maisie I wouldn’t take anything for granted because doing one dance is not like doing 10 weeks.
-You’ve got to be there and you’ve got to be full on and you’ve got to go the whole nine yards.”

-She joins DJ Clara Amfo, Good Morning Britain host Ranvir Singh, pop star Max George, comedian Bill Bailey and actress Caroline Quentin will be strapping on the sequins for this year’s Strictly Come Dancing.
+Maisie joins DJ Clara Amfo, Good Morning Britain host Ranvir Singh, pop star Max George, comedian Bill Bailey and actress Caroline Quentin will be strapping on the sequins for this year’s Strictly.

-Strictly have released the songs and dances for week one, and Maisie will be doing the samba to Samba by Gloria Estefan, along with her professional partner Gorka Marquez.

 Here’s everything you need to know about Maisie Smith – one of the contestants in this years’ Strictly Come Dancing line-up.